TritonDataCenter/minecrab/README.md

 ### Set up your CloudAPI and Manta environment variables:
-Run these commands in a Terminal window (pro-tip: save them in a file for later use and "source <filename>" to run them as needed or put them in your .bash_profile)
+Run these commands in a Terminal window.
+(Pro-tip: save them in a file for later use, and `source <filename>` to run them as needed, or put them in your `.bash_profile`.)

 ```
 export MANTA_USER=<your Joyent Cloud name>
 export MANTA_URL=https://us-east.manta.joyent.com